epicfilemcnulty/lilush/README.md

 ## Status

-Currently it’s very much alpha pre-release state, so beware and use at your own risk.
+Currently it’s in beta state, so beware and use at your own risk.

 [^1]: Well, not yet.
 And it really depends.
 But still.